Maze National Park

 Maze National Park is a national park in the South Ethiopia Regional State of Ethiopia.
 It is located 460 km southwest of Addis Ababa and 248 km from Hawassa.
-It covers 210 square kilometers or 2020 hectare.
-Maze was founded in 2005, and is managed by the Ethiopian Wildlife Conservation Authority.
+It covers approximately 210 km2.
+Maze was founded in 2005 and is managed by the Ethiopian Wildlife Conservation Authority.

 History

 The park drives its name after Maze River that transverses through its length.
 The park was established in 2005.
 Maze Park served as a hunting area for Swayne's hartebeest and Buffalo.

 Geography

-Elevations within the park range between 1000 and 1200 meters above sea level. rainy seasons extend from March to September with estimated range from 800 to 1600 mm per annum.
-Mount Gughe, which rises to 4200 meter above sea level is found on the boundary of the park.
-Bilbo hot springs found, at the upper parts of Maze River, in the parks southern parts, has geysers that spout steam in to the air.
+Elevations within the park range between 1000 and 1200 m above sea level. rainy seasons extend from March to September with estimated range from 800 to 1600 mm per annum.
+Mount Gughe, which rises to 4200 m above sea level is found on the boundary of the park.
+Bilbo hot springs found, at the upper parts of Maze River, in the park's southern parts, has geysers that spout steam into the air.
 There are natural stone caves in the park called Wonja stone caves.
-This natural stone cave holds upto 300 people.
+This natural stone cave holds up to 300 people.